 We measured ease of use based on how intuitive each system is and how many steps each one requires to set up and treat water.
 We also considered the frequency of maintenance and the complication of the back-flushing process.

 The MSR Miniworks EX, Katadyn Vario, and the Sweetwater lost points for having complicated maintenance routines.
-The Miniworks' maintenance is fairly intuitive - simply open up and scrape clean the ceramic filter - but this process, which also needs to be done fairly often, can be a pain and seems to be relatively frequent if you're using the filter regularly and for multiple people on a trip.
+The Miniworks' maintenance is fairly intuitive - simply open up and scrape clean the ceramic filter - but this process, which occurs frequently, can be a pain and seems to be relatively frequent if you're using the filter regularly and for multiple people on a trip.
 The MSR Guardian has revolutionized pump filter maintenance — by having none.
-Instead the Guardian self-cleans with every stroke, expelling the dirty back flushed water out a separate hose — we think this is great and wish that every filter had this feature!
+Instead, the Guardian self-cleans with every stroke, expelling the dirty back flushed water out a separate hose — we think this is great and wish that every filter had this feature!

-The chemical systems require no maintenance whatsoever, and typically involve adding to water and waiting.
+The chemical systems require no maintenance whatsoever and typically involve adding to water and waiting.
 It doesn't get much simpler than that.
-The SteriPEN Ultra is very simple to use: you push a button and the screen smiles at you when it is finished.
-The main concern with this purifier is that the batteries need to be monitored and charged frequently.
+The SteriPEN Ultra is very simple to use: you push a button, and the screen smiles at you when it is finished.
+The primary concern with this purifier is that the batteries need to be monitored and charged frequently.

 Depending on how frequently you travel into the backcountry or how many people you need to treat water for, you will likely want to consider how much water can be treated by your chosen water filter system.
 Once again, different methods have different limitations.

 Pump filters allow for a seemingly endless amount of water.
 You can pump as much or as little as you need.
-All filter units need to be replaced eventually, but for the short-term, these allow for clean water for a single person or a group for multiple days on end.
-All you need are some bicep muscles (or finger muscles with the MSR TrailShot) and time to sit and filter into multiple vessels.
+All filter units need replacement, but for the short-term, these allow for clean water for a single person or a group for multiple days on end.
+All you need are some bicep muscles (or finger muscles with the MSR TrailShot) and time to sit and filter into various vessels.

-Chemical treatments are not as cost effective for long-term or large capacity use, but are light and easy for personal use.
-You can spend $15 on drops or tablets, and that leaves you with a limited number of liters to be treated; for instance a package of the MSR AquaTabs treat 60 liters for $13.
+Chemical treatments are not as cost effective for long-term or substantial capacity use, but are light and easy for personal use.
+You can spend $15 on drops or tablets, and that leaves you with a limited number of treatable water; for instance, a package of the MSR AquaTabs treat 60 liters for $13.
 Then when the chemical runs out, you need to buy more.
 UV purifiers like the SteriPen Ultra can only treat one liter at a time.
-This works just fine for immediate drinking needs for one person, but for large groups of people or treating water at a camp, the process becomes slow and annoying.
+This works just fine for immediate drinking needs for one person, but for large groups of people or managing water at a camp, the process becomes slow and annoying.

-The most immediate systems are the straw filters, the Lifestraw, the Sawyer Mini, MSR TrailShot and the Katadyn BeFree where you can drink directly through the filter.
-However, the water flow through some of these filters is slow and you can't carry very much water with you unless you decide to dedicate a vessel to carrying dirty water.
+The most immediate systems are the straw filters, the Lifestraw, the Sawyer Mini, Sawyer S2, MSR TrailShot and the Katadyn BeFree where you can drink directly through the filter.
+However, the water flow through some of these filters is slow, and you can't carry very much water with you unless you decide to dedicate a vessel to carrying dirty water.

 Most pumps can filter a liter in a little over a minute, which is preferable, and they can treat unlimited amounts of water, unlike the systems that are limited by a specific bottle or container.
 The Katadyn Vario was the fastest pump system followed closely by the Guardian.

-Once you've used a filter in the field it will unavoidably be heavier than when you started out, since it is very difficult to get all traces of water out of the filter.
-Unless you have all day to wait around for the filter to dry out, consider doing your best to dry your filter out overnight to get all that extra water weight out.
-If you're in cold climates it's best to bring your filter into your tent so it doesn't freeze; while you're at it take it apart so it can dry if possible.
+Once you've used a filter in the field, it will unavoidably be heavier than when you started out, since it is challenging to get all traces of water out of the filter.
+Unless you have all day to wait around for it to dry out, consider doing your best to dry it overnight to get all that extra water weight out.
+If you're in cold climates, it's best to bring your filter into your tent, so it doesn't freeze; while you're at it, take it apart so it can dry if possible.

-Many filters actually improve the taste of water by cleaning out chemicals and heavy metals and neutralizing odors like the Vario.
+Many filters improve the taste of water by cleaning out chemicals and heavy metals and neutralizing odors like the Vario.
 The SteriPEN is the one system that doesn't change the flavor at all, positively or negatively.
 The Sawyer S2 improves the taste of water but deposits some foam particulate from its filter into the water, which made it less desirable to drink.